Your Donut Is Killing Our Forests, Here's How To Make It Stop

 That's where May-Tobin comes in.
 He's a policy analyst with UCS’s Tropical Forest and Climate Initiative, and he's been tracking the small but influential gaggle of consumer-facing companies that vowed to source palm oil from degraded lands instead of from peat swamps.
 The result is Donuts, Deodorant, Deforestation

-, a scorecard that grades 30 top consumer companies
+, a scorecard that grades and ranks the 30 top consumer companies

 in the fast food, personal care, and packaged food sectors.

-Published last week, the scorecard shows that while some companies are at least coming clean on their impact, most are keeping mum, and even those who have come clean haven’t yet reduced their impact enough to make a difference.
+The scorecard shows that while some companies are forthcoming about their impact, the majoirty are keeping mum, and even those who have come clean haven’t yet reduced their impact enough to make a difference.

 Companies that make personal-care products scored higher, but only one of them – L’Oreal – had become peat-free and only two – L’Oreal and Reckitt Benckiser – had committed to letting their supplies become traceable.